orcasound/orcanode/README.md

 ## Acknowledgments

-* Thanks to the backers of the 2017 Kickstarter that funded the development of this open-source code.
+* Thanks to the backers of the 2017 Kickstarter that funded the development of this open source code.
 * Thanks to the makers of the Raspberry Pi and the Pisound HAT.
 * Thanks to the many friends and backers who helped improve maintain nodes and improve the [Orcasound app](https://github.com/orcasound/orcasite).